ofiwg/libfabric/index.md

 The libfabric code base is being developed in [the main OFIWG libfabric GitHub repository](https://github.com/ofiwg/libfabric).
 There are two mailing lists for OFIWG discussions:

-* [The Libfabric users mailing list](http://lists.openfabrics.org/mailman/listinfo/libfabric-users) - intended for general user questions about the Libfabric library, to include questions from developers trying to use Libfabric in their applications.
+* [The Libfabric users mailing list](http://lists.openfabrics.org/mailman/listinfo/libfabric-users) - intended for general user questions about the Libfabric library, to include questions from developers trying to use libfabric in their applications.
-* [The OFI working group mailing list](http://lists.openfabrics.org/mailman/listinfo/ofiwg) - used for the discussion and development of the OFI APIs themselves, and by extension, the continued development of the Libfabric library.
+* [The OFI working group mailing list](http://lists.openfabrics.org/mailman/listinfo/ofiwg) - used for the discussion and development of the OFI APIs themselves, and by extension, the continued development of the libfabric library.

 Notices of the every-other-Tuesday OFIWG Webexes are sent to the OFIWG mailing list.
 Anyone can join the calls to listen and participate in the design of Libfabric.
+Webex information is available from the OpenFabrice Alliance calendar.